 There are two ways in which your Dutch insurance company can cover your medical bills.
 You can take out:

 b) Health care insurance based on ‘restitution’.
-This translates as a ‘restitutie’ policy in Dutch.
-This means that you will pay your medical bill yourself, and then ask your insurer to reimburse you
+This is called a ‘restitutie’ policy in Dutch.
+It means that you will pay your medical bill yourself, and then ask your insurer to reimburse you

 Other healthcare services in the Netherlands

-You might develop a condition for which you need to see, for example:
+You might develop a condition for which you need to see:

 - A dentist